Ken Loach: Career

 During the 1970s and 1980s, Loach's films were less successful, often suffering from poor distribution, lack of interest and political censorship.
 His documentary The Save the Children Fund Film (1971) was commissioned by the charity, who subsequently disliked it so much they attempted to have the negative destroyed.
 It was only screened publicly for the first time on 1 September 2011, at the BFI Southbank.
-Loach concentrated on television documentaries rather than fiction during the 1980s, and many of these films are now difficult to access as the television companies have not released them on video or DVD.
+During the 1980s Loach concentrated on television documentaries rather than fiction, and many of these films are now difficult to access as the television companies have not released them on video or DVD.
 At the end of the 1980s, he directed some television advertisements for Tennent's Lager to earn money.

-Days of Hope (1975) is a four part drama for the BBC directed by Loach from scripts by dramatist Jim Allen.
+Days of Hope (1975) is a four-part drama for the BBC directed by Loach from scripts by dramatist Jim Allen.
 The first episode of the series caused considerable controversy in the British media owing to its critical depiction of the military in World War I, and particularly over a scene where conscientious objectors were tied up to stakes outside trenches in view of enemy fire after refusing to obey orders.
 An ex-serviceman subsequently contacted The Times newspaper with an illustration from the time of a similar scene.